luisstd/respire-app/README.md

 # Respire app

-This is a simple tool for breathing exercises.
+This is a basic tool for breathing exercises.
 Simply adjust your breath to the pulsating circle.

 ## Features